JongHwan-K/JongHwan-K.github.io/_pages/about.md

 I am currently working on **"Causal Normalizing Flow with Time Series Data"** in collaboration with LG AI Research.
 This project explores the application of autoregressive normalizing flows to estimate causal effects under time-varying treatments.

-## Recent News

-- **UAI 2024**: Paper accepted at the 40th Conference on Uncertainty in Artificial Intelligence (UAI 2024)
-  - **Title**: "Causal Discovery with Deductive Reasoning: One Less Problem"

 ---

-*This website is built using the [Academic Pages](https://github.com/academicpages/academicpages.github.io) template, a ready-to-fork GitHub Pages template for academic personal websites.*